 I know, you’ve probably been given the impression Oswald was a stumbling dweeb with an IQ around 60, but, in reality, he was a spook, one of the deep, deep agents.
 So deep, in fact, almost no one else in the FBI or CIA had any idea of his true relationship with his government.

 One of those few was David Phillips, who ran anti-Cuban operations for the CIA from his base in Mexico City.
 Oswald was placed into those operations when he arrived in New Orleans after departing Russia.
-Phillips was most likely Oswald’s case officer since some Cubans from JMWAVE, the largest CIA station outside Langley, later reported meetings where Phillips and Oswald were together, only Oswald sometimes used another name and Phillips was known as “Maurice Bishop.”
+Phillips was most likely Oswald’s case officer since some Cubans from JM/Wave, the largest CIA station outside Langley, later reported meetings where Phillips and Oswald were together, only Oswald sometimes used another name and Phillips was known as “Maurice Bishop.”
 When you see people operating with several ID’s, it can be an indicator of spooks-at-work.

 Oswald was reportedly in Mexico City only a short time, but long enough to have a brief liaison with the attractive Duran, a possible affair that would become the obsession of Winston Scott, CIA chief in Mexico City (who apparently was not privy to the JFK assassination plot, having been purposefully kept out-of-the-loop by his old friend James Angleton).

 Strangely, however, when Duran was finally deposed for testimony by the House Committee many years later, she was shown a photo of Oswald and replied, “That is not the Oswald I met in Mexico.”
 In fact, two photos have emerged of “Oswald” in Mexico, one at the Cuban embassy and one at the Russian embassy, and even those photos don’t match.
-Since both those embassies had some of the heaviest surveillance in the western hemisphere, one wonders why no authentic photos or voice recordings has ever emerged to conclusively prove the real Oswald was in Mexico.
-And, of course, Oswald denied ever going to Mexico, just like he denied shooting anyone.
+Since both those embassies had some of the heaviest surveillance in the western hemisphere, one wonders why no authentic photos nor voice recordings have ever emerged to conclusively prove the real Oswald was in Mexico.
+And, of course, Oswald denied going to Mexico, just like he denied shooting anyone.

 Many years before Kim Philby was identified as the KGB mole inside MI6, Scott had voiced those same suspicions to Angleton, who brushed them aside, so their history was complex.
-Scott’s seconds-in-command, Anne Goodpasture and Phillips, were closer to Angleton.
+Scott’s second-in-command, Anne Goodpasture and Phillips, were closer to Angleton.
 Philby had enjoyed many all-night drinking sessions with Angleton, while milking secrets.
 Eventually, Philby bolted to Moscow just as internal affairs at MI6 was closing in, which left Angleton looking like a fool.
 Unless, of course, Philby was a triple agent.
 It seems the Soviets were never sure.
 This world of spooks can be very complex and often up is down and left is right.
 Angleton seems to have developed an issue with paranoia after Philby departed for Moscow.

 Scott was convinced the key to breaking the JFK assassination case was getting to the bottom of the Duran-Oswald relationship.
 Exactly whose agent was she and what did Oswald reveal to her?
 Scott was a super spook with a great sixth sense and instinctively knew something wasn’t right with this story.
 He suspected Duran was Oswald’s secret lover, despite being a married woman.
 So he had the Mexican police pick her up and interrogate her, roughing her up and leaving her a bit bloodied in the process.